kishanbhashyam/F5-version-10-bigip.conf-parser/README.md

 # F5-version-10-bigip.conf-parser
-Outputs Virtual Name, Virtual IP, Pool Name and Pool IP..
+Outputs  Virtual IP and Members of the Pool..